nutteloost/todo-swipe-card/README.md

 /* Typography and Layout */
 --todo-swipe-card-font-size:                            /* Base font size for todo items (default: 11px) */
+--todo-swipe-card-item-font-weight:                     /* Font weight for the main text of a todo item (e.g., normal, bold, 500) */
 --todo-swipe-card-font-size-due-date:                   /* Font size for due dates and associated icon (default: 11px) */
+--todo-swipe-card-font-weight-due-date:                 /* Font weight for the due date text */
 --todo-swipe-card-font-size-description:                /* Font size of the description text of todo items */
+--todo-swipe-card-font-weight-description:              /* Font weight for the description text of a todo item */
 --todo-swipe-card-font-color-description:               /* Color of the description text of todo items */
 --todo-swipe-card-font-color-due-date:                  /* Color of the due dates and associated icon */
 --todo-swipe-card-font-color-due-date-overdue:          /* Color of overdue due dates text and associated icon */